 Component Required Format Description and Information Technical Volume PDF The technical volume is the centerpiece of the Full Application.
-Applicants must provide a detailed description of the proposed R&D project and Project Team.
+Provides a detailed description of the proposed R&D project and Project Team.
 SF-424 PDF Application for Federal Assistance.
 Applicants are responsible for ensuring that the proposed costs listed in eXCHANGE match those listed on forms SF-424 and SF-424A.
 Inconsistent submissions may impact ARPA-E's final award determination.
 Budget Justification Workbook/SF- 424A XLS Budget Information - Non-Construction Programs Summary for Public Release PDF Short summary of the proposed R&D project.
 Intended for public release.
 Summary Slide PPT A four-panel project slide summarizing different aspects of the proposed R&D project.
-SBA Company Registration Certificate PDF Registration Certificate generated upon completion of registration in the SBA Company Registry (http://sbir.gov/registration).
-Certification for Applicants that are (a) Majority- Owned by Multiple Venture Capital Operating Companies, Hedge PDF Requires SBIR Applicants that are majority-owned by multiple venture capital operating companies, hedge funds, or private equity firms or that are joint ventures minority-owned by a foreign entity to self-identify, provide certain information, and verify registration as such in the SBA Company Registry (http://sbir.gov/registration).

-Funds, or Private Equity Firms and/or (b) joint ventures minority- owned by a foreign entity (if applicable) Business PDF Applicants should provide comprehensive responses to the questions on this Assurances & form.
-Requires the Applicant to acknowledge eligibility with SBIR/STTR program Disclosures Form requirements, make responsibility disclosures, and disclose potential conflicts of interest within the Project Team.
+Business Assurances & Disclosures Form PDF Applicants should provide comprehensive responses to the questions on this form.
+Requires the Applicant to make responsibility disclosures and disclose potential conflicts of interest within the Project Team.
 Requires the Applicant to describe the additionality and risks associated with the proposed project, disclose applications for funding currently pending with Federal and non-Federal entities, and disclose funding from Federal and non-Federal entities for work in the same technology area as the proposed R&D project.
-If a Subrecipient is a FFRDC/DOE Lab, the form requires the Applicant to provide written authorization from the cognizant Federal agency and, if a DOE/NNSA FFRDC/DOE Lab, a Field Work Proposal.
+If the Applicant is a FFRDC/DOE Lab, requires the Applicant to provide written authorization from the cognizant Federal agency and, if a DOE/NNSA FFRDC/DOE Lab, a Field Work Proposal.
 This form allows the Applicant to request a waiver or modification of the Performance of Work in the United States requirement and/or the Technology Transfer & Outreach (TT&O) spending requirement.
 A sample response to the Business Assurances & Disclosures Form is also available on ARPA-E eXCHANGE.
 Reprocessing Cost Estimator XLS Applicants must fill out the Reprocessing Cost Estimator Workbook (Microsoft Excel), available on ARPA-E eXCHANGE.